 The Green Light at the End of the Dock.
 The Great Gatsby and Titanic

 April 10, 2023 marks 98 years since the publication of F. Scott Fitzgerald’s The Great Gatsby, and 111 years since the RMS Titanic left Southampton’s White Star Dock on its ill-fated maiden voyage.
-This article explores the meaning and symbolism behind the green light and its possible inspiration in the Titanic disaster.
-This article explores…
+This article explores the meaning and symbolism behind the green light and how it may have been partly inspired by the Titanic…